1. Storytelling – Share your stories and life experiences with each other.

 For the duration of the project, more than 50,000 schoolchildren from 5,000 schools in the 26 counties of Ireland were enlisted to collect folklore in their home districts.
 This included oral history, topographical information, folktales and legends, riddles and proverbs, games and pastimes, trades and crafts.
 The children recorded this material from their parents, grandparents, and neighbours.

-WE NOW ARE LOOKING FOR STORIES FROM YOUR AREA
+WE NOW ARE LOOKING FOR YOUR LOCAL STORIES

 The Together Project at Kerry Writers’ Museum is launching a project to gather together local folklore stories from today’s generation of school children.